jemmy512/book-notes/CS/computer-organization-and-design.md

     )
 ) stall the pipeline
 ```
+* The first line tests to see if the instruction is a load: the only instruction that reads data memory is a load.
+* The next two lines check to see if the destination register field of the load in the EX stage matches either source register of the instruction in the ID stage.

 If the instruction in the ID stage is stalled, then the instruction in the IF stage must also be stalled; otherwise, we would lose the fetched instruction.
 Preventing these two instructions from making progress is accomplished simply by preventing the PC register and the IF/ID pipeline register from changing.
 Provided these registers are preserved, the instruction in the IF stage will continue to be read using the same PC, and the registers in the ID stage will continue to be read using the same instruction fields in the IF/ID pipeline register.